 Texas public schools are doing better than 90% of the states in the nation in graduation rates!
 Texas graduation rates rank 5th, well above the national average.
 In fact, when you break down the graduation rate by sub-populations, Texas is in the top four in several categories: 2nd among Asian students, 2nd among Black students, 2nd among White students, 2nd among Economically Disadvantaged students; and 4th among Hispanic students.

->

-> TEXAS PUBLIC SCHOOLS CLASS OF 2016 ON TIME GRADUATION RATE REACHED ALL TIME HIGH FOR 9TH CONSECUTIVE YEAR AT 89.1%....
-WITH 4.2% CONTINUING FOR 5TH YEAR AND .5% EARNING GED.
+TEXAS PUBLIC SCHOOLS CLASS OF 2016 ON TIME GRADUATION RATE REACHED ALL-TIME HIGH FOR 9TH CONSECUTIVE YEAR AT 89.1%....
+WITH 4.2% CONTINUING FOR the 5TH YEAR AND .5% EARNING GED.

->

-> TEXAS LEADS NATION IN EARLY COLLEGE HIGH SCHOOL PROGRAMS
+TEXAS LEADS NATION IN EARLY COLLEGE HIGH SCHOOL PROGRAMS

 Texas has more early college high school campuses and more students participating in early college high school programs than any other state in the nation.

 TEXAS LEADS U.S. IN NAEP EIGHTH-GRADE MATHEMATICS GAINS AMONG MEGA-STATES